Carton: Artistic design and other imagery

 In art history, the carton (pronounced the French way) was a drawing on heavy pasteboard or paperboard, used as life-size design for the manufacture in an atelier of a valuable tapestry, such as a gobelin.
 During the weaving it hung behind the tapestry in the making, a time-consuming process thus in a creative sense simplified to 'mechanical' painting-by-numbers.

 As these were extremely valuable, often commanded by the very richest art-buyers, including princes who hung them in their palaces and even took them on their travels as prestigious displays of wealth, often with a visual message, especially the world-famous Flemish ateliers were deemed worthy to have cartons made by some of the greatest graphic artists of the time, including such celebrated painters as Rubens.

 In the 1980s, milk cartons in the United States often printed photos of missing children with the hope that someone would recognize the photograph and provide information to police.

 Many milk cartons also included advertisements and sponsors.
 These images and sponsors ranged from DVDs, Cereal, Cartoons, Frozen Dinners, and Albums.

 Carton-pierre

 Carton-pierre was a material used for the making of raised ornaments for wall and ceiling decoration.
 It is composed of the pulp of paper mixed with whiting (ground calcium carbonate) and glue, this being forced into plaster moulds backed with paper, and then removed to a drying room to harden.
 It is much stronger and lighter than common plaster-of-Paris ornaments, and is not so liable to chip or break if struck with anything.

 Beverages & snacks found in cartons

-There's a plethora of beverages and snacks found within carton-packaging.
-This includes milk, juices, egg whites, coffee, protein shakes, water, and even snacks like Goldfish and Whoppers.
+There is a plethora of beverages and snacks found within carton-packaging.
+This includes milk, juices (in juice boxes), egg whites, coffee, protein shakes, water, and even snacks like Goldfish and Whoppers.